Google makes changes to data retention practices

 Tech giant making auto-delete a default setting across some of its most popular services

-The company said the new privacy improvements will give users more control of their data
+The company said the new privacy improvements would give users more control of their data.

 Google has made changes to its data retention practices in a move aimed at guaranteeing that it only keeps information on new users for a set period.

-The tech giant, which also owns YouTube, said the new privacy improvements will give users more control of their data.
+The tech giant, which also owns YouTube, said the new privacy improvements would give users more control of their data.

 The company last year introduced auto-delete controls in Google services that allow users to tell the tech giant to automatically delete information such as search queries and location history after either three or 18 months.
 It said on Thursday that rather than keeping this as an option, it is now making it a default setting for new users.